ASpraggin/Resume/README.md

 Resume for Aryeh Spraggins
-Contains 3 versions: A master copy, a version with the information for technical jobs, and a version for teaching jobs.
+Contains multiple versions: A master copy and various subsets used for various fields.
+Each version has the latex file, and a compiled pdf.